Dig into the mysteries of the past to discover the present and future with one of the best online bachelor’s in anthropology.

 Founded in 1187, Troy University, known as TROY, is known for offering top-notch, affordable education both on campus and online.
 In fact, for 15 years straight, TROY has been on Princeton Review’s “Best in the Southeast” rankings.
 To date, TROY Online has awarded 22,188 degrees to online learners all over the globe, and of course, that number continues to rise.

-Through TROY Online, you can earn a BS in anthropology, a comprehensive program that leads to a handful of anthropology careers or serves as a pathway to graduate school.
+Through TROY Online, you can earn a BS in anthropology, a comprehensive program that leads to a handful of anthropology careers, or serves as a pathway to graduate school.
 Along with general education courses and electives, you will take 36 credit hours in core classes, like Cultural Anthropology, The Anthropology of Kinship & Social Structure, and Language in Culture & Society.
 One of the best parts of the BS at TROY is the hands-on experience available.

 While this program is online, you can complete fieldwork throughout the southeastern and southwestern United States.
 In addition, many students are offered part-time jobs in the archaeological field and lab.
-Check out this video of TROY students unearthing Native American artifacts that are potentially 1,500 years old!

 Arizona State University